Zequez/logseq-vault/pages/Storyworlds.md

 - ## Responsible Stories Are Not Good
 	- They just produce [[High Drama]] and [[Extraordinary Human Relationships]].
 -
-- Replacing victim with responsible stories is a process that happens gradually as we gain awareness of how painfully ridiculous are the
+- Replacing victim with responsible stories is a process that happens gradually through the painful experience of becoming aware of how ridiculous our victim stories are. as we gain awareness of how painfully ridiculous are the stories we create.
 -
 -
 -